 Dr. Jennifer Bonnell

-Jennifer Bonnell (Ph.D, OISE-University of Toronto 2010) is the co-editor of a Historical GIS Research in Canada (University of Calgary Press, 2014) and the author of Reclaiming the Don: An Environmental History of Toronto’s Don River Valley, (University of Toronto Press, 2014).
+Jennifer Bonnell (Ph.D, OISE-University of Toronto 2010) was an L. R. Wilson Assistant Professor at the Wilson Institute for Canadian History.
+She is the co-editor of a Historical GIS Research in Canada (University of Calgary Press, 2014) and the author of Reclaiming the Don: An Environmental History of Toronto’s Don River Valley, (University of Toronto Press, 2014).
 During her tenure as a Wilson fellow she pursued research on her new project, a transnational study of agricultural modernization and its effects upon beekeepers as marginal producers in twentieth-century Ontario and New York State.
 Dr. Bonnell’s Reclaimng the Don: An Environmental History of Toronto’s Don River Valley (U of Toronto Press, 2014) received the Canadian Historical Association’s Clio Award for Ontario, and was short-listed for the CHA’s Sir John A. McDonald award for best book in Canadian history.
 It also won the Ontario Historical Association’s Fred Langdon award for Ontario history.
 Jennifer has also been recently appointed as Assistant Professor in the Department of History, York University, specializing in Canadian and public history.

 Dr. Colin McCullough

-Colin McCullough, PhD (York University, 2013) dissertation examines the linkages between Canada’s national identity and peacekeeping.
+Colin McCullough, PhD (York University, 2013) was an L. R. Wilson Post-Doctoral Fellow at the Wilson Institute for Canadian History.
+His dissertation examines the linkages between Canada’s national identity and peacekeeping.
 As a Wilson fellow, he revised his dissertation for publication as well as co-edited a collection on the memory and history of Kristallnacht.
 He also investigated the world government movement and its peace initiatives in Canada following the Second World War.
 He is also a teacher of modern Canadian cultural and international relations history.

 Dr. Katharine Rollwagen